-For me, growing up meant dealing with lots of persistent stress.
-As a small kid I dealt with physical/sexual abuse from a close family friend.
-As I got older I struggled with obesity and endured years of teasing/bullying because of it.
+Growing up I dealt with intense stress at home and at school.
+I struggled with obesity and endured years of teasing/bullying because of it.
 At my heaviest, I was 17 years old and I weighed 305 lbs.
 At that point, I had been trying to lose weight for 7 years and hadn’t been able to make any real progress.
 But that year (2000) I was finally able to make some changes in my diet and I lost 80 lbs in 8 months:

 2000 – 2014

 In August of 2000 I went off to college at The University of Houston.
 I majored in Electrical Engineering.
 Of course, academically, it was tough, but It was just as difficult to navigate the social landscape of college.
 I never had close friends growing up and understanding friendship/romance would be a huge learning curve for me.
 Without being fully aware of it, I took the mental skills I learned through struggling with obesity and applied them to this new academic and social challenge.
 Eventually, I graduated in 2005 with honors in Electrical Engineering.

-I began working as an Engineer 3 months after graduation.
+I began working as an engineer 3 months after graduation.
 Life was supposed to be better.
 I bought a new car (with a loan) and I had a girlfriend for the first time in my life (23 years old).
 However, I hated the work I was doing and after experiencing significant depression and a period of suicidal ideation, I quit.